MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-648-Fisheries-Northeastern-United-States/subpart-A-General-Provisions/section-648.14.md

 (f) *Research and experimental fishing.* It is unlawful for any person to violate any terms of a letter authorizing experimental fishing pursuant to § 648.12 or fail to keep such letter on board the vessel during the period of the experiment.

-(g) *Squid, mackerel, and butterfish* - (1) *All persons.* Unless participating in a research activity as described in § 648.22(g), it is unlawful for any person to do any of the following:
+(g) *Squid, mackerel, and butterfish*—(1) *All persons.* Unless participating in a research activity as described in § 648.22(g), it is unlawful for any person to do any of the following:

 (i) *Possession and landing.* Take and retain, possess, or land more Atlantic chub mackerel, Atlantic mackerel, *Illex* squid, longfin squid, or butterfish than specified under, or after the effective date of, a notification issued under §§ 648.22 or 648.24(d).